Antonio Cabrini: Italy women's national team

 On 14 May 2012, Cabrini was appointed coach of Italy women's national team.
 On 4 August 2017, after five years as coach, he was replaced by Milena Bertolini.

 Personal life

 Later in 2008, he briefly contested the Italian TV reality show L'Isola dei Famosi (localized version of Celebrity Survivor).
-In June 2009 he entered into politics by joining Italy of Values, as party responsible for sports issues in the Lazio region.
+In June 2009 he entered politics by joining Italy of Values, as party responsible for sports issues in the Lazio region.